- Fee assured

 I understand that having neurological symptoms and seeing a specialist can be very daunting.
 I work very hard in my practice to to ensure that I do all I can to put people at their ease, take time to understand their symptoms and their impact, and work together on a investigation and management plan.
 I regularly survey patients who attend my practise using the RES360 system.
 The most up to date results are in the outcomes section.

-In view of my specialist knowledge I look after patients in a very large geograpical area encompassing Doncaster, Sheffield, Leeds, York, Goole, Beverly, Hull, Barnsley, Rotherham, Hathersage, Baslow, Bakewell, Chesterfield, Pontefract, Wakefield, Retford, Worksop, Lincoln, Scunthorpe, Belton, Epworth, Gainsborough and Mansfield.
+In view of my specialist knowledge I look after patients in a very large geograpical area encompassing Doncaster, Sheffield, Leeds, York, Goole, Beverly, Hull, Barnsley, Rotherham, Hathersage, Baslow, Hope, Bakewell, Chesterfield, Pontefract, Wakefield, Retford, Worksop, Lincoln, Scunthorpe, Belton, Epworth, Gainsborough, Mansfield, Rochdale and Manchester

 Areas of interest

-Multiple Sclerosis; Headaches; Epilepsy; Parkinson's disease; Movement Disorders; Stroke; Transient Ischaemic Attack; Medically Unexplained Symptoms; Driving Queries
+Multiple Sclerosis; Headaches; Migraines; Epilepsy; Parkinson's disease; Movement Disorders; Stroke; Transient Ischaemic Attack; Medically Unexplained Symptoms; Driving Queries; Blackouts; Nerve pain; Peripheral Neuropathy; Ataxia; Motor Neurone Disease

 Current NHS consultant posts held